 - Neither GitHub nor GitLab notifies us that you have pushed new changes.
-A friendly ping is welcome - If you continue to use the same branch that you created the request from, both GitHub and GitLab will update the request on the website.
+A friendly ping is encouraged - If you continue to use the same branch that you created the request from, both GitHub and GitLab will update the request on the website.
 You do not need to create a new request for the new changes.

-1.2.1 Contributor Code of Conduct
+1.2.2 Contributor Code of Conduct

-As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
+We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.